Travel Europe Within Budget

 C. Whip Up Your Grub

-If a kitchen comes with your Airbnb or hostel, whipping up your meals can slash your spending considerably.
+If a kitchen is included with your Airbnb or hostel, whipping up your own meals can significantly reduce your spending.

 D. Midday Deals